linode/apl-docs/docs/tutorial-2.md

 And apply the manifest to Kubernetes:

 ```
-kubectl apply -f hello.yaml
+kubectl apply -f hello-svc.yaml
 ```

-Check if the deployment and service have been created:
+Check to see if the pod is running and the service has been created:

 ```
-kubectl get deployment hello
+kubectl get pod
 ```
 ```
-kubectl get svc hello -n team-demo
+kubectl describe svc hello
 ```